ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The Access Token Response specifies the parameter "token_upload" with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

-Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes the parameter "access_token" specifying the issued access token, together with the parameter "cnf" specifying the symmetric PoP key bound to the access token.
+Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes the parameter "access_token" specifying the issued access token.
+The Access Token Response also includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.

 ~~~~~~~~~~~
    / Access Token Request /